The Repulsive Effect of Covariant Effective Quantum Gravity: Introduction

 A natural starting point for probing the implications of the quantum parameter on spacetime is to examine the geodesic motion of test particles.
-Studies on geodesic motion are instrumental in understanding astrophysical processes, such as binary inspirals and gravitational wave signals \cite{Compere:2017hsi,vandeMeent:2017bcc,Poisson:2011nh}, the shadow of black holes \cite{Perlick:2021aok,Hou:2022eev}, Penrose process \cite{Penrose:1971uk}, accretion disk \cite{Page:1974he}, and the distribution of dark matter \cite{Sadeghian:2013laa} around compact objects.
-In GR and some of its modifications, gravity remains strictly attractive for ordinary matter sources, and the conclusion often reinforced by analyzing particle trajectories near black holes \cite{Liu:2023tcy,Compere:2021bkk,Druart:2023mba,Cai:2023ygh,Cieslik:2023qdc,Sanchis-Gual:2017bhw,Glampedakis:2002ya}.
+Studies on geodesic motion are instrumental in understanding astrophysical processes, such as binary inspirals and gravitational wave signals \cite{Yang:2024lmj,Compere:2017hsi,vandeMeent:2017bcc,Poisson:2011nh}, the shadow of black holes \cite{Perlick:2021aok,Hou:2022eev,Lee:2022rtg,Huang:2024wpj}, Penrose process \cite{Shen:2024sdr,Su:2022roo,Penrose:1971uk}, accretion disk \cite{Page:1974he}, and the distribution of dark matter \cite{Sadeghian:2013laa} around compact objects.
+Recently, considerable attention has been given to the ZLMY models \cite{Zhang:2024khj}, especially through investigations of massive and massless particle motion in these spacetimes \cite{Chen:2025aqh,Lutfuoglu:2025hwh,Al-Badawi:2025yum,Chen:2025ifv,Konoplya:2025hgp,Shu:2024tut,Du:2024ujg,Ban:2024qsa,Heidari:2024bkm,Liu:2024wal,Liu:2024soc,Konoplya:2024lch}.
+In particular, Du et al. numerically examined the dynamics of spinning test particles \cite{Du:2024ujg}, and discovered that within the ZLMY type I model, the innermost stable circular orbit (ISCO) ceases to exist due to the vanishing angular momentum, when the quantum parameter is sufficiently large.
+This phenomenon points toward a novel feature in the underlying gravitational interaction.
+As well known, in GR and some of its modifications, gravity remains strictly attractive for ordinary matter sources, and the conclusion often reinforced by analyzing particle trajectories near black holes \cite{Chen:2024how,Liu:2023tcy,Compere:2021bkk,Druart:2023mba,Cai:2023ygh,Cieslik:2023qdc,Sanchis-Gual:2017bhw,Glampedakis:2002ya,Xamidov:2025oqx}.
 Nevertheless, under extreme conditions particularly at small scales where quantum effects are expected to dominate, this classical picture may no longer hold \cite{Wei:2019uqg,Lan:2021ngq,Du:2024ujg}.
+Studying geodesic motion in quantum-corrected spacetimes thus provides a powerful probe of these potential deviations and helps uncover new features of quantum gravity.